 In my opinion, positive leaders are those who through everyday examples create community.
 It is those people who through a variety of jobs offer a service, creating and strengthening community ties.
 They are doctors, firefighters, teachers, social workers, and civil servants.
 It is the people in the community who believe in the development of all members.
 Without wanting to romanticize local leadership, I think that people who on a daily basis worry about each other, about their neighbor, regardless of their religion, race, or socioeconomic status, are those people who can counterweight the polarizing discourses that are gaining force internationally.

 We face a global collapse, with some even talking about the possibility of a Third World War.
 This translates to a hopelessness that can only be overcome through local leadership, which through concrete actions on a daily basis restores community ties and prevents the promotion of polarization.

-*Ana María Ramírez is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Ana María Ramírez is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured Photo: Khodakrome